-As part of Kreischer Miller’s Human Capital Resources practice, our Executive Recruiter Cindy Warkow and I regularly meet with business owners and executives, as well as their advisors, to discuss their evolving talent needs.
+Our Human Capital Resources practice regularly meets with business owners and executives, as well as their advisors, to discuss their evolving talent needs.
 Based on these conversations, we’ve observed five key recruitment and retention trends for 2020, and beyond.

 1. Employer branding is a critical tool for attracting quality candidates.

 Company reputation matters.
 Over 75 percent of job seekers research an employer’s brand and reputation before they apply for a position.
 Top companies inspire purpose, respect their employees, and promote a team-oriented culture.
 They are also able to articulate their cultural values and promote them externally via a clear message about who they are and what makes them unique, giving them an advantage when it comes to attracting top talent.

 2. The candidate hiring experience can be make or break.

 Positive first impressions can go a long way in the interview process.
 A candidate’s experience – good or bad – can ultimately impact their decision whether to accept an offer.
 Research has shown that companies that develop a strong positive hiring process realize 70 percent improvement in the quality of their hires.
 All stages of the interview process should reflect a positive message about the company and the employee experience.